Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 Azure Time Series Insights provides data exploration and telemetry tools to help you improve operational analysis.
 It's a fully managed analytics, storage, and visualization service where you can explore and analyze billions of Internet of Things (IoT) events simultaneously.

 Azure Time Series Insights gives you a global view of your data, so you can quickly validate your IoT solution and avoid costly downtime to mission-critical devices.
-It can help you discover hidden trends, spot anomalies, and conduct root-cause analyses in near real time.
+It can help you discover hidden trends, spot anomalies, and conduct root-cause analysis in near real time.

 If you are new to Azure Time Series Insights and would like to learn more about the platform, please make sure you check out the Azure Time Series Insights official documentation page.